 Essential Criteria and Eligibility:

 Individuals or groups may be nominated for an award.
-The OHREA Awards Committee is looking for demonstrated evidence and specific examples of contributions at the University of Windsor.
+The OHREA Awards Committee looks for demonstrated evidence and specific examples of contributions at the University of Windsor.
 The criteria used for the selection process will include, but are not limited to:

 - A demonstrated dedication to human rights, social justice, diversity, employment equity and accessibility